man-schu/rasyti/README.md

 Last and not least to mention that the project would not be possible without the precious remarks from users.

-A demo is available here: https://www.blueseal.eu/rasyti/.
+A working release is available here: https://www.blueseal.eu/rasyti/ and here: https://man-schu.github.io/rasyti/.